Rate-optimal estimation of mixed semimartingales

 APA Click to copy

-Chong, C., Delerue, T., & Mies, F. (2022).
+Chong, C., Delerue, T., & Mies, F. (2024).
 Rate-optimal estimation of mixed semimartingales.
-ArXiv:2207.10464.
+Annals of Statistics, accepted for publication.

 Chicago/Turabian Click to copy

 Chong, Carsten, Thomas Delerue, and Fabian Mies.
-“Rate-Optimal Estimation of Mixed Semimartingales.” arXiv:2207.10464 (2022).
+“Rate-Optimal Estimation of Mixed Semimartingales.”
+Annals of Statistics accepted for publication (2024).

 MLA Click to copy

 Chong, Carsten, et al. “Rate-Optimal Estimation of Mixed Semimartingales.”
-ArXiv:2207.10464, 2022.
+Annals of Statistics, vol. accepted for publication, 2024.

 BibTeX Click to copy